 The bottom-up approach of concrete examples is better.
 Something that’s plain, even if verbose, allows us to build the mental models of abstraction ourselves as we see each example.
 Something falls into place in your head when you see the similarities and differences in relation to each other, not with the differences highlighted by abstracting away the similarities.
 Think of it as the difference between a relative bar graph, and an absolute one; one highlights the delta, another gives you some perspective for that delta.
 I’d take the perspective on the delta everytime, because I can use context to figure out if it’s as important as the relative bar graph would suggest.

 A couple of years ago I worked on some software that had very thorough tests that were abstracted and factored into horror shows.
 The code being tested was complex, and as the code organically grew year after year, the tests did too, but were abstracted each time, ending up with a testing system that was even more complicated than the live code it was attempting to test.
 Some tests were testing cases that would not, could not, and did not actually exist.

 A good example of this type of abstraction is a builder pattern for constructing objects for services.
 You end up passing large objects back and forth with builders, effective checking for a single property changing on it.
 It either tests something very simple, or masks the complexity, leaving you with tests that don’t entirely document the reality of the underlying code.
 The solution to this sort of thing is usually just plain duplication of data.
 The tests are larger, but the complexity isn’t hidden or spread out.
-If the code is solving a real problem, there’s a maximum amount of complexity that needs to exist to work.
+If the code is solving a real problem, there’s a minimum amount of complexity that needs to exist to work.
 There’s also a minimum amount of code that needs to be in one place to test it.
 What works for the production path - abstraction, factoring, separation of concerns - doesn’t work for testing.